xieyuheng/inner/QUOTES.md

   - Bob Martin
   - "Uncle" Bob Martin - "The Future of Programming"

+- Ultimately every strong teacher [programmer] must develop his own method, and the stronger he is the less he will feel bound to follow the methods recommended by others.

+  - Benjamin L. D'ooge
+  - "Teachers' manual to accompany 'Latin for beginners'"

 # Programming Languages

 - What truely drives language adoption is necessity.